Corinthia Hotels

-Corinthia Hotels Limited (CHL), based in Malta, is the operator and developer for Corinthia hotels in Europe, Africa and The Middle East.
+Corinthia Hotels Limited (CHL), formerly Corinthia Hotels International, based in Malta, is the operator and developer for Corinthia hotels in Europe, Africa and The Middle East.
 CHL operates restaurants such as Rickshaw, and has a spa division.
-It is wholly owned by International Hotel Investments (IHI]).
+It is wholly owned by International Hotel Investments (IHI), which is part of the Corinthia Group of Companies.

 History

 Founded by Alfred Pisani and his family in Malta in 1962 the inaugural hotel, Corinthia Palace Hotel & Spa in Attard, was first opened as a restaurant and was later developed into a hotel.
 Pisani has been chairman since the company's inception.

 Corinthia has hotels in locations including London, Budapest, Prague, Saint Petersburg, Lisbon, Malta and Tripoli.
-Projects under the Corinthia Hotels brand are under development in Brussels, Dubai, Bucharest and Moscow.
+Projects under the Corinthia Hotels brand are under development in Brussels, Dubai, Bucharest.